 We operate in a rapidly evolving industry focused on modernizing financial and accounting operations.
 Our solutions are relatively new and have been developed to respond to an increasingly global and complex business environment with more rigorous regulatory standards.
+For example, we have recently announced an AI-enabled solution that will be integrated into our Intercompany Financial Management solution.
+While the use of AI/ML is leading to advancements in technology, if our new solutions are not widely adopted and accepted, or fail to operate as expected, our business and reputation may be harmed.
 If organizations do not increasingly allocate their budgets to financial automation software as we expect or if we do not succeed in convincing potential customers that our platform should be an integral part of their overall approach to their accounting processes, our sales may not grow as quickly as anticipated, or at all.
 Our business is substantially dependent on enterprises recognizing that accounting errors and inefficiencies are pervasive and are not effectively addressed by legacy solutions.
-COVID-19 has adversely affected economies and financial markets globally, with many businesses cutting spending on information technology deemed nonessential.
-During the past twelve months, we have seen certain new and existing customers halt or decrease investment in infrastructure, which has negatively impacted our business, operating results, and financial condition.
-Future deterioration in general economic conditions, including as a result of COVID-19 or the war in Ukraine, or a slow economic recovery, may also cause our customers to reduce their overall information technology spending, and such reductions may disproportionately affect software solutions like ours to the extent customers view our solutions as discretionary.
-If our revenue does not increase for any of these reasons, or any other reason, our business, financial condition and operating results may be materially adversely affected.
+During the past twelve months, primarily due to the uncertain macroeconomic environment, we have seen certain new and existing customers halt or decrease investment in work transformation, which has negatively impacted our business.
+Further deterioration in general economic conditions in the U.S. or worldwide, including as a result of continued uncertainty in the financial markets, increased inflation or interest rates, or uncertainty in the financial services markets associated with bank failures, or geopolitical events such as the war in Ukraine, may also cause our customers to reduce their overall information technology spending, and such reductions may disproportionately affect software solutions like ours to the extent customers view our solutions as discretionary.
+If our sales and revenue do not increase for any of these reasons, or any other reason, our business, financial condition and operating results may be m